-What is international expansion?
+What is global expansion?

 International expansion is, simply, a business undertaking to enter a new market beyond a given enterprise's home market.
 By looking for business opportunities for different reasons, companies find, in international expansion, yet another way to enhance a local product or service and also increase exposure to different segments of customers internationally for more diversified revenue streams.

 International expansion can be understood as a systematic and well-planned business process informed by in-depth market research to engage customers in a different jurisdiction.
 This process is always guided by an international expansion plan or strategy.

 The specifics of international expansion vary significantly not only from one company and one market to another but also to a wide range of factors including:

 - Local and international business and regulatory climate

 - Bilateral and multilateral trade agreements between different markets

 - Internal business capabilities